-Connecting the gimbal to the Pixhawk¶
+Connecting to the Autopilot¶

-The “T” pin should be connected to the Pixhawk’s AUX1 signal pin.
+The “T” pin should be connected to the Pixhawk’s AUX1 signal pin

-One of the two “-” pins should be connected to the Pixhawk’s AUX1 ground pin.
+One of the two “-” pins should be connected to the Pixhawk’s AUX1 ground pin

 Upon powering your vehicle, the gimbal will display a solid yellow light while it is starting and calibrating.
 Do not touch the gimbal while it is starting up.
 When the gimbal displays a blinking blue light, it is ready for flight.
 If the gimbal is not connected to the autopilot, it will perform basic stabilization without autopilot control, indicated by a solid blue light.